RenaudDev/ChristianWritings/content/en/Apostolic Fathers/Ignatius Of Antioch/polycarp.md

 ---
 title: "St. Ignatius Of Antioch: Epistle to Polycarp"
+description: Read the Epistle to Polycarp by St. Ignatius Of Antioch or listen to the audio recording here.
+Scriptural references included with the text.
 slug: polycarp
 shortname: Epistle to Polycarp
 author: St. Ignatius Of Antioch